Artistic & Administrative Staff

 Eve Goodman, Program Director

-Eve Goodman serves in various capacities for PYSO: as Program Coordinator, Personnel Manager, and Librarian.
+Eve Goodman serves in various capacities for PYSO: as Program Director, Personnel Manager, and Librarian.
 She grew up in Boston, where she played violin in the Greater Boston Youth Symphony Orchestra.
 She received her BS in Music with a concentration in arranging and guitar from Berklee College of Music.
 After ten years of songwriting and performing in Nashville, Ms. Goodman moved to Pittsburgh to work with PYSO.

 Bridget McKenna, Website & Media Coordinator